xyp8023/smarc2/docker/README.md

 ## Cheatsheet
 **Build image from dockerfile:** `docker build - -t <name>/<tag> < <path/to/dockerfile>`

+Add `--no-cache` to make it build from scratch.

 **Check your images:** `docker images`

 An image is a _description_ of what will exist in a container when it is run.
 Basically a "class", doesn't do anything until its instantiated with its constructor.